Lucas Robertone

-Lucas Gastón Robertone (born 18 March 1997) is an Argentine professional footballer who plays as a central midfielder for Segunda División club Almería.
+Lucas Gastón Robertone (born 18 March 1997) is an Argentine professional footballer who plays as a central midfielder for Vélez Sarsfield, on loan from club Almería.

 Career

 Vélez Sarsfield

 Born in Concordia, Entre Ríos, Robertone joined Vélez Sarsfield's youth setup in 2011, aged 14.
 He made his first team debut on 16 August 2016, starting in a 1–1 away draw (3–4 penalty loss) against Juventud Unida de Gualeguaychú, for the season's Copa Argentina.

 Robertone made his Primera División debut on 27 August 2016, coming on as a late substitute for Gonzalo Díaz in a 2–0 away loss against Gimnasia y Esgrima La Plata.
 After being rarely used in his first season, he started to feature more regularly, and scored his first senior goal on 24 February 2018, netting the game's only in a 1–0 home win against River Plate.

 On 21 April 2018, Robertone scored a brace in a 4–2 away defeat of Temperley.
 On 13 November, he renewed his contract until 2021.